srappel/srappel/README.md

-- 👋 Hi, I’m Stephen
+- 👋 Hi, I’m Stephen and I use he/him pronouns
 - 👀 I’m interested in GIS, Libraries, Geography, and Information Literacy.
-- 🪚 I'm a certified Carpentries instructor and co-chair of the Geospatial Curriculum Advisory Committee
+- 🪚 I'm a certified Carpentries instructor and co-chair of the Data Carpentry Geospatial Curriculum Advisory Committee
 - 🌱 I’m always learning GIS, Python, and more about maps!
 - 💞️ I’m looking to collaborate on GeoBlacklight, GIS metadata, and GIS Literacy in Libraries.
 - 📫 How to reach me ... srappel@uwm.edu or srappel930@gmail.com